- Total Time

-- 1 pound(s) uncooked boneless skinless chicken breast(s), cut into 1-inch cubes
+uncooked boneless skinless chicken breast(s)1 pound(s), cut into 1-inch cubes

-- 1 1/2 cup(s) fat-free reduced sodium chicken broth, divided
+fat-free reduced sodium chicken broth1 ½ cup(s), divided

-- 2 Tbsp low sodium soy sauce, or more to taste
+low sodium soy sauce2 Tbsp, or more to taste

 - Heat oil in a large skillet over medium-high heat.
 Add garlic and cook for 30 seconds.
 Season chicken on both sides with salt and pepper and add to skillet.
 Cook until browned on all sides, stirring frequently, about 4 minutes.